siilike/gradle-javascript-toolkit/README.md

 The main outputs are modules and libraries.
 Note that modules are not subprojects -- you should use actual Gradle subprojects, because they can be built in parallel.
 Subprojects use their parents' build tools by default.

+## Dependencies

+  * Gradle that is supported by the gradle-ospackage-plugin, tested with Gradle 6
+  * wget and tar for downloading and unpacking node and pnpm
+  * sh for uploading assets to Sentry

 ## Configuration

 Default configuration files for JavaScript tools: